-Top Notes : What is Top Notes
+Top Notes : What are Top Notes

 Top notes are the very first scents that greet you the moment you spray a perfume, and yes, they’re meant to thrill.
 These notes are light, bright, and instantly engaging, acting as the opening act of the fragrance experience.